kubedb/docs/docs/concepts/database-proxy/proxysql.md

 Note that, KubeDB does not allow `MYSQL_ROOT_PASSWORD` environment variable to set in `.spec.env`.

-If you try to set any of the forbidden environment variables i.e. `MYSQL_ROOT_PASSWORD` in ProxySQL object, Kubed operator will reject the request with following error,
+If you try to set any of the forbidden environment variables i.e. `MYSQL_ROOT_PASSWORD` in ProxySQL object, Kubed operator will reject the request with the following error,

 ```ini
 Error from server (Forbidden): error when creating "./proxysql.yaml": admission webhook "proxysql.validators.kubedb.com" denied the request: environment variable MYSQL_ROOT_PASSWORD is forbidden to use in ProxySQL spec